 bit 0 OPC (operation complete) cleared by most commands

 set when data available

 bit 2 QYE (unterminated query error)

 set if no message ready when data read

-bit 3 DDE (device dependent error)
+bit 3 DDE (device-dependent error)

 set when the instrument has an error

 bit 4 EXE (execution error)

 set when the command cannot be executed

 bit 5 CME (command interpretation error)

 set when a command has not been recognised

-bit 7 PON (power on event)
+bit 7 PON (power-on event)

 set when power first applied or unit has reset

-The bits in the standard event status register except for OPC are set by the relevant event and cleared by specific command (ESR?, CLS, RST).
+The bits in the standard event status register except for OPC are set by the relevant event and cleared by a specific command (ESR?, CLS, RST).
 OPC is also cleared by most commands that change any part of the configuration of the instrument (such as MODE or START).

-5.8 Serial Poll status byte
+6.2 Serial Poll status byte

-ESB MAV ALA FDV RDV -- ----- ----- ----- ----- -- -----
+ESB MAV ALA RDV -- ----- ----- ----- -- -- -----

-bit 0 RDV (result data available)

-set when results are available to be read as

-enabled by DAVER
+bit 0 RDV (result data available) set when results are available to be read as enabled by DAVER

-- bit 2 FDV (fast data available (streaming)) set when data streaming results are available to be read as enabled by DAVER - bit 3 ALA (alarm active) set when an alarm becomes active as enabled by ALARMER - bit 4 MAV (message available) set when a message reply is waiting to be read - bit 5 ESB (standard event summary bit) set if any bit in the standard event status register is set as well as the corresponding bit in the standard event status enable register (set by ESE).
+- bit 1,2 not used - bit 3 ALA (alarm active) set when an alarm becomes active as enabled by ALARMER - bit 4 MAV (message available) set when a message reply is waiting to be read - bit 5 ESB (standard event summary bit) set if any bit in the standard event status register is set as well as the corresponding bit in the standard event status enable register (set by ESE).

-5.9 RS232 connections
+6.3 RS232 connections

-The RS232 port on the PPA5xx/15xx uses the same pinout as a standard 9 pin serial port on a PC or laptop (9-pin male 'D' type).
+The RS232 port on PPA3500 uses the same pinout as a standard 9 pin serial port on a PC or laptop (9-pin male 'D' type).